Lawyers Handling Head-On Collisions

 - An automotive defect (such as a faulty steering column or blown tire)

 These are all examples of negligent or reckless conduct.
 A driver can and should be held accountable if his or her failure to drive safely has harmed you or a loved one.

 Taking legal action after a head-on collision in West Virginia

-If you have been injured or lost a family member in a head-on collision in West Virginia, you may be eligible to file a claim against the other driver.
+If you have been injured or lost a family member in a head-on collision, you may be eligible to file a claim against the other driver.
 The claim can seek compensation for the costs of medical bills, lost income, pain and suffering and other accident-related costs.
 A recovery requires establishing that the other driver was at fault.

 When filing a claim to seek damages after a head-on crash, it is essential you provide the evidence necessary to establish fault.
 Our legal team gathers police reports, cell phone records, witness statements, photos of the accident scene, medical records, repair records and other pertinent information gathered during the investigation of the accident can all be used to help establish your claim.